SallyH3/ideabox/README.md

 #### Authors:
-Kim Myers, Sally Haefling and Kayla Lawson.
+Kim Myers, Sally H and Kayla Lawson.

 #### Built with: